Anshsingh512/Gradify-VytoFlow-Tech/README.md

 # Anshsingh512.github.io
 Gradify | VytoFlow Tech
-Welcome to [Your Website Name] - Your Ultimate Color Gradient Background Generator for Front-End Development!
+Welcome to [Gradify] - Your Ultimate Color Gradient Background Generator for Front-End Development!

 At [Gradify], we believe that the perfect blend of colors can transform your web design into a visually stunning masterpiece.
 Whether you're a seasoned developer or just starting your journey in front-end development, our color gradient background generator is designed to make the process of creating captivating color schemes seamless and enjoyable.